Section I – Define query population (upper left panel)

 Section III – Main query results display (right panel)

 Access the state tile-map by choosing “Entire U.S.” as your geographic query area, and selecting “State” as the display option.
+This map is only accessible if you choose 1 year of data.
 Hover your mouse over the chart to see numbers in each state.
 Use the navigation button at the upper left corner or scroll the mouse wheel over the map to zoom in and out.
-You can also click on a state to zoom in and see count in the state's counties.
-Click the “Back to U.S.” button to return to the state tile-map.
+You can also click on a state to zoom in and see the state's county rates.
 Use the burger icon in the upper right of the chart to download the map as a JPEG image, SVG vector image, or PDF document.

 Step-by-step instructions by section are provided here.
 Click on the different tabs to switch between sections.